 07.02 Identifying and crediting physical barriers and intrusion detection systems

 After the inspector(s) has made the determination as to what areas the UAO would allow access to and from, the inspector(s) must then determine the number of physical barriers and/or intrusion detection systems that an adversary must defeat prior to gaining access to a complete target set.
 The inspector(s) shall consider the ingress point of the unattended opening as the starting point to evaluate barriers and/or intrusion detection systems.
-The ingress point is defined as the exterior entrance (pipe outfall, manhole in the OCA that leads to PA or VA, tunnel, etc.) which an adversary would enter to defeat the UAO (e.g., UAO starts at a welded manhole in OCA which is captured in procedures and checked on some periodicity, the manhole would be the first barrier).
+The ingress point is defined as the exterior entrance (pipe outfall, manhole in the OCA that leads to PA or VA, tunnel, etc.) which an adversary would enter to defeat the UAO (e.g., if the UAO starts at a welded manhole in OCA which is captured in procedures and checked on some periodicity, the manhole would be the first barrier).

 Note: Collocated physical barriers and/or intrusion detection systems will be considered one system.
 Examples of collocated systems include, but are not limited to, a steel door with an attached intrusion detection alarm, an Early Warning System (EWS) with a barrier and detection, or steel grating with a motion detection camera.